Katy Contemporary Art Museum (KCAM) in Fort Bend County

 Fundraising for a new building is underway.
-Land has been leased at Avenue A & George Bush Drive.
+The land has been leased at Avenue A & George Bush Drive.
 The groundbreaking may take place by the beginning of 2017 if all goes as planned.

 The current building is up for sale and if enough funding is raised KCAM would like to purchase it and keep it to hold classes plus offer it as a continuing venue space.